Search Close Search

-Developing Stem Cell-Derived Pancreatic Islets to Study Human Type 1 Diabetes
+Growing Stem Cell-Derived Pancreatic Islets to Improve Transplantation Therapy for Type 1 Diabetes

-Dr. Redick manages a team of five in the Pappas Stem Cell Differentiation Core at the UMass Chan DCOE to grow stem cell-derived islets for various collaborative research projects.
-The Harlan lab is focused on insulin-producing beta cells and what they may be doing to attract the immune system's attention to create the autoimmune attack of type 1 diabetes (T1D).
-They work closely with the laboratory of Sally Kent, PhD, who studies T cells to investigate those immune cells’ role in the process.
+Dr. Redick manages the Pappas Stem Cell Differentiation Core, which grows stem cell-derived islets for various collaborative research projects.
+The Harlan lab focuses on insulin-producing beta cells and their role in attracting the immune system's attention, leading to the autoimmune attack that causes type 1 diabetes (T1D).

-Sam’s interest in cell biology stems from a 4th grade science project she did on the topic of DNA replication.
-She grew up in South Carolina and became the first person in her family to finish college.
+Her interest in cell biology stems from a 4th-grade science project she did on DNA replication.
+Sam grew up in South Carolina and became the first person in her family to finish college.

 Her first postdoctoral fellowship was at the University of North Carolina, where she worked in a lab that used mouse embryonic stem cells to study blood vessel development.